DHLabs/keep/README.md

     npm install

+### Alternative npm and Node.js Installation
+If you are having problems with installing npm, or installing Node.js, try one of these alternatives: [https://gist.github.com/isaacs/579814](https://gist.github.com/isaacs/579814).

 ### Install Javascript/CSS dependencies
 Next we make sure bower ( a javascript/css package manager ) is installed and accessible globally.
 You may need admin access to install globally.